Making Flat Ballet shoes as your first-ever footwear type will make your learning of shoemaking easier and smoother!

 I already explained to you about it in this post ‘’Making Shoes For The First Time?
 Do This!’’, so make sure to check it, if you missed it.

 I know that many of you want to make flat ballet shoes, only.

-The reason is very clear because with these footwear types you can create a wide range of shoe designs.
+The reason is very clear with these footwear types you can create a wide range of shoe designs.

-That’s why especially for you, the ballet lovers, I created a NEW Flat Ballet Shoes Program, where you will learn how to make unlimited designs of flat ballet shoes, starting from the classic flats and finishing with your own shoe designs!
+That’s why especially for you, the ballet lovers, I created a Flat Ballet Shoes Program, where you will learn how to make unlimited designs of flat ballet shoes, starting from the classic flats and finishing with your own shoe designs!